ARU-Bioinf-IBDS/assignment-H-osmart/.instructions/1_file_io/text_files_video_notes.md

   * My code to pass the test.
     ```python
     def lines_from_file(filename):
-    """
-    reads input file filename and returns a list of lines from it.
+        """reads input file filename and returns a list of lines from it."""
-    """
         with open(filename) as file_in:
             contents = file_in.read()
         return contents.splitlines()
     ```
   * git add , then commit working code including in message that it passes the test.